-"There's been no finding by the court that the NYPD did anything wrong or anything illegal," said Deputy Commissioner Lawrence Byrne.
+"There's been no finding by the court that the NYPD did anything wrong or anything illegal," said Lawrence Byrne, the NYPD's deputy commissioner for legal matters.
 "It's simply a procedural opportunity for the plaintiffs to see if they can prove their case."

 A senior NYPD official testified in 2012 that the demographics unit at the heart of the program never generated any leads or triggered a terrorism investigation, but former Mayor Michael Bloomberg, former police Commissioner Raymond Kelly and other officials have said the surveillance helped the nation's largest police department identify and thwart terror plots.

 Current police Commissioner William Bratton disbanded the unit last year and reassigned its detectives.
 Officials said a review concluded the same information could be better collected through direct contact with community group.

 During oral arguments in January, the appellate panel questioned whether police had any specific leads to justify surveillance of Muslim businesses, mosques and student groups in New Jersey from 2002 to at least 2012.

 The city argued that any injuries suffered by Muslims were "self-imposed, based on subjective fears" that may have led them to avoid gathering with other Muslims after the 9/11 attacks.
 A city lawyer told the appeals court that the plaintiffs couldn't simply infer the intent of the program was discriminatory.